Bad Blue Boys

-Bad Blue Boys (BBB) are an ultras group who support the Croatian football club GNK Dinamo Zagreb and Futsal Dinamo.
+Bad Blue Boys (BBB) are an ultras group who support the Croatian football club GNK Dinamo Zagreb.

 History

-Bad Blue Boys were officially founded on 17 March 1986 in Zagreb, with members from different areas of the city.
+Bad Blue Boys were officially founded on 17 March 1986 in Zagreb, with almost 16 members from different areas of the city.
 The name of the group is said to have been inspired by the 1983 film starring Sean Penn, Bad Boys.
 Their mascot is a bulldog and their official anthem is "Dinamo ja volim" ("I love Dinamo"), by the Croatian rock band Pips, Chips & Videoclips.
 At home matches in Dinamo Zagreb's Maksimir Stadium, the Bad Blue Boys are located behind one goal in the North Stand.
 The groups has a Bulldog on its badge and as its mascot.